kohana/database/guide/database/results.md

 ## Select

-[DB::select] will return a `Database_Result` object which you can then iterate over.
-This example shows how you can iterate through the `Database_Result` using a foreach.
+[DB::select] will return a [Database_Result] object which you can then iterate over.
+This example shows how you can iterate through the [Database_Result] using a foreach.

 	$results = DB::select()->from('users')->where('verified', '=', 0)->execute();
 	foreach($results as $user)
 	{
-		//send reminder email to $user['email']
+		// Send reminder email to $user['email']
 		echo $user['email']." needs to verify his/her account\n";
 	}